Cognigy/Documentation/docs/ai-copilot/getting-started.md

 1. Go to the Cognigy.AI interface.
 2. Create a [Project](../ai/build/projects.md) or use an existing one.
 3. In the left-side menu of your Project, select **Build > Flows**.
-4. Create a [Flow](../ai/build/flows.md) or use an existing one, which will include a handover or transfer to a human agent.
+4. Create a [Flow](../ai/build/flows.md) or use an existing one, which will include a handover to a human agent.
 5. Create a second Flow for AI Copilot.
 6. In the AI Copilot Flow, add the [Set Grid Node](../ai/build/node-reference/ai-copilot/set-grid.md) to modify and preview your grid from within the Flow.
 7. Add your desired [AI Copilot Flow Nodes](../ai/build/node-reference/ai-copilot/overview.md).
 For example, a [Profile Node](../ai/build/node-reference/ai-copilot/identity-tile.md) with your user's most important information, an AI-powered [Sentiment Node](../ai/build/node-reference/ai-copilot/sentiment-tile.md) displaying the user's current attitude, or a [Transcript Node](../ai/build/node-reference/ai-copilot/transcript-tile.md) with the transcribed content of the conversation.
 8. Add the content that will be displayed within the AI Copilot workspace.
 9. Make sure that the Title ID's in the Nodes correspond to the titles in Copilot Grid Configuration in the Set Grid Node.

+Check that you have two Flows: the Main Flow and the AI Copilot Flow.

 ## Create an Endpoint